Ethnographic Museum of Cyprus: History of the building

 The museum site has a long and important history.
 In the 13th century, the area was controlled by the Lusignan rulers and a monastery constructed to provide a home for the order of the Benedictines.
 Their church was dedicated by Saint John of Bibi (St John the Evangelist).
 The Benedictines left Cyprus after 1426 when Barsbay, the Mamluk sultan of Egypt, subjugated the island.
-The monastery then past to the hands of the Greek Orthodox Church.
+The monastery then passed to the hands of the Greek Orthodox Church.
 The Greek church renovated the monastic buildings in a series of campaigns in the 15th and 16th centuries, a notable addition being a richly decorated arch with chevron mouldings.
 Above the inner Gothic-style door is a 16th-century fresco of the Annunciation, which bears the end of a Greek inscription.
 This was uncovered in 1950 and the fresco was conserved in 1995 by the Society and the Department of Antiquities.
 The building continued to be refurbished and developed in the 17th and 18th centuries, with earlier capitals and other architectural parts incorporated into the structure.
 Archbishop Kyprianos was actually taken from a room in the building to the place of his execution.
 On the first floor there is the room which was used by him and is known by his name.